CentaurusInfra/arktos/hack/runtime/apparmor/README.md

 # the apparmor filed taken from virtlet github
-# with modification in the virtlet profile for the change to alter the /etc/resolv.conf file for alkaid
+# with modification in the virtlet profile for the change to alter the /etc/resolv.conf file for arktos

 # AppArmor profiles